Vegetation plot data for modelling, mapping and forecasting understory vegetation

-Our initial call for data has secured extensive contributions from 44 different research projects containing data from a total of 13080 plots distributed across the North American boreal region (Figure 2) as of November 16, 2020.
+Our initial call for data has secured extensive contributions from 60 different research projects containing data from over 17000 plots distributed across the North American boreal region (Figure 2) as of April 30, 2021.
 The content of each dataset has been summarized, and documented in a single metadata file.
 This gives us the foundation for a comprehensive North American dataset.
-We are now actively standardizing and integrating the contributed data into the VegPlot database, closely following the structure of the PlotON database being developed by Wester et al. (in preparation) for Environment Climate Change Canada and the Ontario Ministry of Natural Resources and Forestry, Landscape Science and Technology Division and Science and Research Branch.
+We are now actively standardizing and integrating the contributed data into the VegPlot database, guided by the structure of the PlotON database being developed by Wester et al. (in preparation) for Environment Climate Change Canada and the Ontario Ministry of Natural Resources and Forestry, Landscape Science and Technology Division and Science and Research Branch.

-Figure 2.
-Distribution of vegetation plot data assembled as of September 3, 2020 (4462 plots) across jurisdictions, in relation to tenured forest lands and forested areas.
+Figure 2a.
+Distribution of vegetation plot data assembled as of September 3, 2020 (11000 plots) across jurisdictions, in relation to tenured forest lands and forested areas.
 For the purposes of this initiative and for the duration of this page, the “boreal region” includes the boreal and hemi-boreal regions of Brandt (2009).

 The VegPlot database initiative breaks new ground in its method of addressing and maintaining various levels of taxonomic specificity for vegetation growth forms that are challenging to identify for non-experts.
 Such growth forms include lichens, mosses, and shrubs.
 Below is a word cloud created with data extracted as of November 2020 which identifies the most common levels of taxonomic specificity for these growth forms.
 This image additionally demonstrates the most commonly-used names for these three vegetation groups, with larger words being more common in our datasets than smaller words.